FAQs und Guides

 What happens if I don’t file an opt-out?

-The UPC will share jurisdiction of a “non opted-out” European patent and any associated SPC(s) with the national courts.
-In practice this means that enforcement or third party actions can take place in the UPC or one or more national courts.
+If no opt-out is filed, the UPC shares jurisdiction of the European patent and any associated SPC(s) in the participating member states with the national courts.
+In practice this means that enforcement or third-party actions can take place in the UPC or one or more national courts.

 When can an opt-out be filed?